vivianngo97/Punctuation_Transcription/README.md

 # Data Preprocessing
 These are the data preprocessing steps:
-- read in the specified corpora (Brown and Gutenberg for the example model)
+- Read in the specified corpora (Brown and Gutenberg for the example model)
-- convert sentences to lowercase (no knowledge of casing)
+- Convert sentences to lowercase (no knowledge of casing)
-- map every word to the punctuation mark (or space) that follow it
+- Map every word to the punctuation mark (or space) that follow it
-- remove all punctuation that are not in [,.?!]
+- Remove all punctuation that are not in [,.?!]
-- break sentences into chunks of MAX_CHUNK_SIZE (40) and pad if necessary
+- Break sentences into chunks of MAX_CHUNK_SIZE (40) and pad if necessary
-- replace all numbers with numkey ("9999")
+- Replace all numbers with numkey ("9999")
-- build vocabulary using the top MAX_VOCAB_SIZE (50000) common words.
+- Build vocabulary using the top MAX_VOCAB_SIZE (50000) common words.
 Other worsd are changed to UNK ("UNK")
-- enumerate words and their punctuation tags
+- Enumerate words and their punctuation tags
-- remove chunks with only one punctuation throughout
+- Remove chunks with only one punctuation throughout

 # Model
 I have chosen to frame punctuation restoration as a sequence tagging problem where each word is tagged with the punctuation that follows it.
 The model is a bidirectional recurrent neural network model with the following specifications:
 - Bidirectional LSTM model with 0.1 Dropout for Embedding, Attention, and custom loss function optimized with Adam
-- custom loss function: weighted categorical crossentropy (weights are inverses of punctuation occurrences, e.g. 1/(#SPACE))
+- Custom weighted categorical crossentropy loss function (weights are inverses of punctuation occurrences, e.g. 1/(#SPACE))
-- the example model has 32 units, 10 epochs
+- The example model has 32 units, 10 epochs

 # Evaluation
 After the model is trained, it is then evaluated on a separate testing set based on the following: